John Urschel, mathematician and retired NFL player

 John Urschel is a PhD candidate at the Massachusetts Institute of Technology.
 He is the recipient of MIT’s prestigious Dean of Science Fellowship and is the author of numerous papers published in leading journals, on subjects ranging from machine learning to spectral graph theory.

-Urschel is also an offensive lineman for the Baltimore Ravens.
+Urschel is a former offensive lineman for the Baltimore Ravens.
 He was selected in the fifth round of the 2014 NFL draft.